Mull-Tokens: Modality-Agnostic Latent Thinking: Discussion

 \subsection{Acknowledgments}

-We wish to thank Howard Zhou, Andre Araujo, Ye Xia and Alireza Fathi for helpful initial discussions, and Ellis Brown, Saining Xie, Romy Luo for their thoughts and feedback that helped polish the paper.
-We would like to thank the XCloud and Google Cloud Storage teams at Google, and Huggingface for providing a solid infrastructure to train and evaluate models.
+We wish to thank Howard Zhou, Andre Araujo, Kevis-Kokitsi Maninis, and Ye Xia for helpful initial discussions on the directions.
+We also thank Mi Luo, Ellis Brown, and Saining Xie for their thoughts that helped polish the paper.
+We would like to thank the Google XCloud and Cloud Storage Teams for providing a solid infrastructure to train and evaluate open-source models on open-source datasets and benchmarks.
+Finally, we would also like to acknowledge the excellent codebases provided by Video-R1 and MIRAGE authors that we built upon.
+RK was partially supported by SRC Jump 2.0 CoCoSys.

 {

 }